 To enjoy a good night's sleep during the summer, you want a temperature that's nice and cool.
 You should try and keep things between 68-72 degrees Fahrenheit.
 There's less risk of getting too hot or too cold while you're trying to sleep.

 Other Ways to Use Less Energy:

-- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
 You should also check for any gaps around windows, doors and even outdoor fixtures.
-Devoting time and effort to sealing leaks now can help you save a lot in the long run.
+Making time to seal leaks now can help you save a lot over time.